emacs-mirror/emacs/mps/manual/source/topic/plinth.rst

     Return the time since some epoch, in units given by :c:func:`mps_clocks_per_sec`.

-    This should be a cheap, high-resolution processor timer.
-There is no requirement to be able to relate this time to wall clock time.

     .. note::

         The ANSI Library module, ``mpsliban.c``, calls ``clock``.